You have no items in your shopping cart.

 Tyrosinase inhibitors are alternatives to hydroquinone that are considered safer.
 Melanin forms through a series of oxidative reactions involving the amino acid tyrosine in the presence of the enzyme tyrosinase.
 Hence, some actives focus on inhibiting tyrosinase.

-One such active is decapeptide-12, a synthetic peptide comprising a sequence of amino acids developed by dermatological researchers at Stanford University, and used in Lumixyl’s Brightening Crème.
+One such active is decapeptide-12, a synthetic peptide comprising a sequence of amino acids developed by dermatological researchers at Stanford University.

-SymWhite 37 (phenylethyl resorcinol) is a synthetic compound partly derived from natural lightening compounds in scotch pine bark.
+SymWhite 377 (phenylethyl resorcinol) is a synthetic compound partly derived from natural lightening compounds in scotch pine bark.
 Studies have shown that it is effective at brightening skin without harmful side effects.
-Used in Lumixyl Brightening Creme.

 Glabridin (licorice extract) inhibits tyrosinase activity of melanocytes without cytotoxicity.
 Having said that, most of the research on licorice extract is on its antioxidant properties.